 The average LSAT score is around 150 (out of 180).
 But if you plan to get into one of the top 25 ABA-approved law schools, your score needs to be well over 160.

 Certain Law schools may weigh your test score at 70% and your GPA at only 30%.
 This is the main reason why it’s worth investing in a proper prep course.
 The competition for spots in great law schools is fierce, so use one of the courses below to max out your score.

 In summary, here are the four best LSAT courses available right now:

 - LSAT MAX Premium – Top Self-Paced (Click to check available pricing options)

-- Princeton Review LSAT Ultimate – Top Live-Online (Now you can get $200 off your course)
+- Princeton Review LSAT Ultimate – Top Live-Online (Now you can get up to $300 off your course)

 - Magoosh LSAT 12 Month Premium – Top Budget Self-Paced

 - Kaplan LSAT Live Online – 2nd Top Live-Online (Now you can get $100 off your course)

 These courses offer different features and are designed for different types of needs.
 They also come in a variety of price ranges.
 Below you will find all the crucial info about each course, so you can make up your mind about which one to take.